simdutf/simdutf/README.md

 ctest .
 ```

+Visual Studio users must specify whether they want to build the Release or Debug version.

 To run benchmarks, execute the `benchmark` command.
 You can get help on its
 usage by first building it and then calling it with the `--help` flag.
 E.g., under Linux you may do the following: